furzepig/brachistochrone/_posts/writing/2018-05-27-the_meter_man.md

   shut.

   She collapses to the floor sobbing.
 She is safe.
 But is she really safe?
-In ‘Inverted Obsession’ everyone thought the killer had gone, but then he came in through the patio doors that had been left open.
+In _Inverted Obsession_ everyone thought the killer had gone, but then he came in through the patio doors that had been left open.
 Mrs Fraser has no patio doors but still she fears his return.